msearle5/xygos/docs/dungeon.rst

 '!*', see 'customize.txt'.

 The game provides some "fake" inscriptions to help you keep track of your possessions.
-Weapons, armor and jewellery which have properties you don't know about yet will get a '{??}' label.
-Wands, devices and rods can get a '{tried}' label after use, particularly if they have an effect on a monster and were tested in the absence of monsters.
+Weapons, armor and equipment which have properties you don't know about yet will get a '{??}' label.
+Wands, devices and gadgets can get a  '{tried}' label after use, particularly if they have an effect on a monster and were tested in the absence of monsters.

-It is rumored that rings of power and extra rare spell books may be found deeper in the dungeon...
+It is rumored that many strange and powerful items not described here may be found deeper in the dungeon...

 And lastly, a final warning: not all objects are what they seem.
-The line between tasty food and a poisonous mushroom is a fine one, and sometimes a chest full of treasure will grow teeth in its lid and bite your hand off...
+The line between tasty food and a poisonous mushroom is a fine one, and sometimes a safe full of treasure will grow teeth in its lid and bite your hand off...

-Cursed Objects
+Faulty Objects
 ==============

-Some objects, often objects of great power, have been cursed.
-There are many curses in the game, and they can appear on any wearable object.
-Curses may have a negative (or sometimes positive) effect on an object's properties, or cause bad things to happen to the player at random.
+Some objects, often objects of great power, have developed faults.
+There are many faults in the game, and they can appear on any wearable object.
+Faults may have a negative (or sometimes positive) effect on an object's properties, or cause bad things to happen to the player at random.

-You can choose to wear the object in spite of its curses, or attempt to uncurse it using magic.
-A warning: failed uncursing leads to the object becoming fragile, and a fragile object may be destroyed on future curse removal attempts.
-It is up to you to balance the risks and rewards in your use of cursed items.
+You can choose to wear the object in spite of its faults, or attempt to repair it using a card or technique.
+A warning: failed repairing leads to the object becoming fragile, and a fragile object may be destroyed on future repair attempts.
+It is up to you to balance the risks and rewards in your use of faulty items.

 Mining
 ======